agab0110/Cursa-traceability-backend/README.md

 * MAIL_FROM_ADDRESS: the address shown when emails arrive
 * MAIL_FROM_NAME: the name shown when emails arrive

-**NOTICE**
-The setup for the emails usually comes from your email host
+**NOTICE**: The setup for the emails usually comes from your email host

 ## 4 Useful commands
 To display the list of the possible creations: